AI-Gruppe/OmnAIView-python/README.md

 This example is part of the [OmnAIView](https://github.com/AI-Gruppe/OmnAIView) project an OpenSource project for an omnipotent Datavisualization and Dataanalyzing tool and shows an implementation in python instead of Angular.

+If you want to contribute to the project please read the [CONTRIBUTION.md](./CONTRIBUTION.md).

 ---
 ## DataServers
 This project works with all OmnAI compatible Data-Sources.